 One reason for this likely comes from the improved blood sugar control that arises from an appropriate calorie and carbohydrate intake.
 As your blood sugar drops overnight, your liver must release its stored glucose (in the form of glycogen) to keep your blood sugar steady.

-You’re Chronically Constipated
+6. You’re Chronically Constipated

 There are a few reasons why chronic under-eating can cause constipation.
 The most obvious is that feces is made up of waste matter from the digestion of food, so if you’re not getting enough food, your stool won’t have much bulk to it.

-You’re Always Cold
+7. You’re Always Cold

-You’re Losing Hair By The Handful
+8. You’re Losing Hair by the Handful

 If your hair is falling out at a scarily fast rate, you need to take a hard look at your diet.
 Consuming a calorically appropriate, protein-rich, nutrient-dense whole foods diet should be the first step for anyone who wants to stop hair loss in its tracks.

-Determining exactly how many calories you need to be eating on a daily basis for optimal health and weight control is tricky.
+Determining exactly how many calories you need to eat on a daily basis for optimal health and weight control is tricky.
 Many factors come into play, including your physical activity, stress levels, sleep adequacy, history of chronic disease, and more.
 It’s impossible to know exactly how many calories your body needs on a daily basis, but there are some ways to estimate what you should be eating.

 These are just examples of common exercise types in the Paleo community, and the point is to be aware that if you’re a highly active individual, your calorie needs will go up by several hundred calories per day above the “10 x ideal weight” formula.

-Another common factor that will raise your caloric needs if you are a breastfeeding woman.
+Another common factor that will raise your caloric needs is if you are a breastfeeding woman.
 Many of my female clients are shocked to hear that breastfeeding can raise your caloric expenditure by 500 calories per day or more.
-(17) So breastfeeding women need at least 300 calories per day above and beyond other women who are not breastfeeding, and that’s only if they have extra weight to lose postpartum.
+(18) So breastfeeding women need at least 300 calories per day above and beyond other women who are not breastfeeding, and that’s only if they have extra weight to lose postpartum.

 As you can see, determining caloric needs can get somewhat complicated, especially with the goal of weight loss thrown into the mix.
-When I work with clients, my goal is to get them on the least restrictive, most calorically-appropriate diet possible.
+When I work with clients, my goal is to get them on the least restrictive, most calorically appropriate diet possible.
 It’s amazing to see the health improvements that come from a simple increase in caloric intake when someone has been chronically under-eating.

 If you need help figuring out the right calorie intake for you, let me help you to determine the best diet to keep you feeling and looking your best, without unnecessary restriction or starvation dieting.
-Sign up for a 1 hour comprehensive case review and we’ll get you started on a diet that’s completely tailored to your individual needs.

 Remember, eating too little is just as unhealthy as eating too much.
 Find the right amount of food intake that works best for you, and don’t be afraid to experiment with eating more if your health isn’t where you want it to be!